MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Lockout-Protection.md

 FamiliarIps: this is the current list of familiar IP addresses for the user

 #### Adjust threshold and window
-Once you have been running in log only mode for a sufficient amount of time for AD FS to learn login locations and to observe any lockout activity, you may wish to adjust the threshold or observation window from the default settings.
+Once you have been running in log only mode for a sufficient amount of time for AD FS to learn login locations, you may wish to adjust the threshold or observation window from the default settings.
 This is done using `Set-AdfsProperties` as in the examples below:

 The observation window is set using `ExtranetObservationWindow`: